If you’re craving waffles, this recipe will hit the spot. It’s a tried and true, classic waffle recipe that leads to crispy and fluffy waffles.

 No waffle is complete without toppings.
 To keep it simple, we usually drizzle waffles with maple syrup.
 Why is it so difficult to find good maple syrup?
 Fake versions are a no go.

-I also adore this bourbon barrel matured maple syrup.
+I adore this bourbon barrel matured maple syrup.
 It doesn’t get better than this.
-It’s an amber-grade maple syrup harvested from heritage sugar shacks in the orchards of Québec, then matured in charred American oak barrels with a bit of raw bourbon.
+It’s a grade A maple syrup harvested in Vermont, then matured in charred American oak barrels with a bit of raw bourbon.
 It’s heavenly.

 Other toppings you might consider adding to the table are fresh berries, like raspberries, blueberries and strawberries, powdered sugar, and chocolate syrup.
 Add a bit of fresh mint, as well.